 Artificial turf is one of the best ways for landowners to conserve water, and if an HOA can be convinced to do an overhaul of artificial turf for the areas they manage, the investment would be well worth the savings in water and labor.

-Get in contact with your HOA to express your interest in artificial grass, and let us come in with the rest of the details.
+Get in contact with your HOA to express your interest in artificial turf, and let us come in with the rest of the details.

 by Morgan Sliff